Name: ELECTRONIC COMPONENTS AND DEVICES

 I. DIODES

-- Stabilization with a zener diode.
+1.3 Rectifier circuits.
+Filtering.
+Stabilization with zener diode.

 II.
 BIPOLAR JUNCTION TRANSISTOR (BJT)

 2.1.
-Static operation of the BJT.
+Structure and physical operation of the bipolar transistor.

 2.2.
-Models of the BJT.
+Models of the bipolar transistor.
+Characteristic curves.

 III.
 FIELD EFFECT TRANSISTOR (FET)